denismakogon/picasso-voting-app/README.rst

     VOTEAPP_PORT

 are not required because they were defined with default values.

-As i already mentioned, it is required to have PostgreSQL configured and Picasso app created.
-So, app name in our case is a placeholder for execution route definitions.
-Again, app should be created **before** running VoteApp.

-And the last part of configuration parameters - OpenStack credentials.
-They are required to initialize PicassoClient and deploy 2 routes in app identified by its name.
-At first launch, VoteApp creates two routes, but next time Picasso API will return HTTP 409 Conflict while attempting to create a route that already exists, that's why script does not fail if route was already created.

 VoteApp is identified by single Python module **app.py** that is CLI tool to start a web service::